molily/molily.de/_posts/2017-11-25-robust-javascript.md

 }
 ```

-But how do we check whether the function has thrown an exception?
+But how do we check whether the function threw an exception?

 The `try { … } catch (error) { … }` statement wraps a piece of code and adds exception handling.